ch-wells/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 Reviewing outcomes of Kickstarters for theater projects by launch date indicates an upward trend in successful campaigns from March toward a peak in May, suggesting this may be the most auspicious timeframe in which to initiate a campaign.
 It is worth noting that unsuccessful campaigns also appear to increase in volume from March to May.
 However, the increase in successful campaigns commands a much more significant margin and a more dramatic rise.
 As indicated below, in May there were 111 successful theater Kickstarter campaigns to 52 failed and 3 cancelled campaigns.
 In other words, 67% of campaigns were successful in May.
-After this point, the number of successful campaingns declines until reaching the nadir in December.
+After this point, the number of successful campaigns declines until reaching the nadir in December.

 ![Theater Outcomes Based on Launch Date](Resources/Theater_Outcomes_vs_Launch.png)